SvetlanaStoycheva/React-unit-testing/README.md

 **Jest Matchers** They are global functions (we don't neet to import them) They can be provided by Jest (more general perpose) or React testing library\
 expect(inputs).toBeInTheDocumnet()

-**Mock functions** A fake function that records whenever it gets called, and the arguments it was called with.
+**Mock functions/example in UserForm.test.js** A fake function that records whenever it gets called, and the arguments it was called with.
 Used very often when we want to make sure a component calls a callback.\
-jest.fn()
+const mock = jest.fn();
+expect(mock).toHaveBeenCalled();
+expect(mock).toHaveBeenCalledWith({ name: "John", email: "john@mail.com" });

 #### Query functions / prove that certain element exists in the DOM / getBy, queryBy, FindBy, getAllBy etc.

 When to use them?\
-**getBy**: we use to prove that element exists in the DOM const Button = screen.getByRole('button)
+**getBy**: we use to prove that element exists in the DOM const Button = screen.getByRole('button)\

+To select an element that does not have class, role etc.

+- add to the html tag an attribute aria-label='testname' and in the test get the element const container = screen.getByLabelText('testname')
+- getByTestId("users") with attribute: data-testid="users"

 **queryBy**: we use to prove that element does not exist in the DOM. const element = screen.queryByRole('textbox) //does not throw false in the test